 III.
 Smarter Decisions.
 Companies use analytics to make decisions related to business operations, staffing and skill requirements, customer strategy, positioning and messaging, and Marketing optimization.
 With so many possible projects, it may be hard to determine where to start.

 Action Step: Develop a method to prioritize your analytics projects.
 Here’s one method you might find easy to implement.
 Evaluate projects against two criteria: value derived (from low to high) and ease of execution (from easy to hard).
-Score each project and classify them into one of four categories.
+Score each project and classify it into one of four categories.

 - High-Value/Easy-to-Execute- Must Do’s